-The European Maritime Safety Agency offers a range of services to help coastal States around Europe respond quickly, effectively and efficiently to marine pollution from ships and oil and gas installations.
+The European Maritime Safety Agency offers a range of services to support EU coastal states to respond quickly, effectively and efficiently to marine pollution from ships as well as oil and gas installations.

-The services offered can be described as a 'toolbox' from which requesting States can pick and choose the response means most suitable to their immediate needs.
+These services can be described as a 'toolbox' from which requesting states can pick and choose the response means most suitable to their immediate needs.
 By developing these services at EU level, EMSA aims to complement and top up the response resources available at national and regional level through targeted cost effective and efficient support.

-EMSA makes sure that these services remain operationally ready and organises their mobilisation at short notice when requested.
+EMSA makes sure that these services remain fully operational and organises their mobilisation at short notice when requested.
 Once activated, the specific services come under the control and responsibility of the requesting party.
-The range of services is available to EU member states, EFTA/EEA countries and neighbouring countries sharing a regional sea basin with the EU.
+The service is available to EU member states, EFTA/EEA countries and non-EU countries sharing a regional sea basin with the EU.